woojinv/woojinv/README.md

 I get the most fulfillment from **overcoming obstacles** and **accomplishing goals** 😎

 I strive to ask the right questions, see the bigger picture, and identify what matters most 🤩

+My projects are organized from *most recent to least recent*, so I suggest starting from the bottom and working your way up to see my progress!